 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This guidance note considers a number of issues that may be relevant to businesses in order to prepare for the end of the implementation period.
+This guidance note considers a number of miscellaneous changes to VAT rules which arose at the end of the Brexit implementation period.

 For an overview of Brexit more broadly, see the Brexit ― overview guidance note.

 For further in-depth commentary on the law, see De Voil Indirect Tax Service V1.301.

-Prior to the end of the implementation period, the UK was part of an EU-wide cross-border refund scheme which allows businesses to use their HMRC portal in order to claims VAT refunds of VAT incurred in EU member states (see the Overseas VAT refunds (until 31 December 2020) guidance note).
+Prior to the end of the implementation period, the UK was part of an EU-wide cross-border refund scheme which allowed businesses to use their HMRC portal in order to claims VAT refunds of VAT incurred in EU member states (as described in the Overseas VAT refunds (until 31 December 2020) guidance note).
 This is no longer an option for EU VAT incurred from 1 January 2021 and the portal is no longer available for UK businesses from 1 April 2021.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.